weizh888/PokeAlarmWiki/FAQ.md

 * Currently RocketMap and Monocole are compatible with PA.
 Any others following our [Webhook Standards](webhook-standard) should work as well.
 The PA team does NOT help with troubleshooting scanners - they have their own resources you can use.

 #### I have a great idea for a new feature!
-* Open an Enhancement Request on our Github page.
+* Open a Feature Request on our Github page.
 Use the correct template - Do NOT post requests in Discord!

 #### Do you support new services?
 * Please check in the [New/Upcoming Service MEGA-THREAD](https://github.com/RocketMap/PokeAlarm/issues/147) to see if the service has already been requested.
 If it hasn't, feel free to leave a post requesting it.